matsuobasho/codegen_model_comparison/project_analysis.md

 * How good (or bad) is the code they generate?
 Does it even run?

 ## Models
-We decided on the following 3:
+I decided to use the following models:
 * SalesForce Codegen 350M
     * 350 million parameters
     * Trained on 71.8B Python tokens